Chart Color Schemes

 Residential development activity is lower than average in Huntfield Heights according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Huntfield Heights had around 13 new homes approved per year over the past five financial years, totalling an estimated 67 homes.
-As of FY-26, six approvals have been recorded.
-Over these five years, an average of 2.1 new residents was gained for each dwelling built, indicating healthy demand that supports property values.
-New homes are being built at an average expected construction cost value of $266,000.
+AreaSearch analysis of ABS building approval numbers indicates Huntfield Heights had around 13 new homes approved per year over the past five financial years from FY-21 to FY-25, totalling an estimated 67 homes.
+In FY-26 so far, 6 approvals have been recorded.
+Each dwelling built in this period attracted an average of 2.1 new residents, indicating healthy demand supporting property values.
+New homes are being constructed at an average expected cost of $266,000.

-In FY-26, there have also been $73,000 in commercial approvals, indicating minimal commercial development activity.
-Compared to Greater Adelaide, Huntfield Heights has around two-thirds the rate of new dwelling approvals per person and places among the 33rd percentile of areas assessed nationally, suggesting limited choices for buyers and supporting demand for existing homes.
+Commercial development activity is minimal, with $73,000 in approvals this financial year.
+Compared to Greater Adelaide, Huntfield Heights has around two-thirds the rate of new dwelling approvals per person and ranks among the 33rd percentile nationally, offering limited choices for buyers and supporting demand for existing homes.
 This activity reflects the area's maturity and possible planning constraints.
-All new construction in Huntfield Heights has been detached dwellings, preserving its suburban nature and attracting space-seeking buyers, with around 509 people per approval.
+All new construction consists of detached dwellings, preserving Huntfield Heights' suburban nature and attracting space-seeking buyers, with around 509 people per approval.

-According to AreaSearch's latest quarterly estimate, Huntfield Heights is expected to grow by 316 residents through to 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+By 2041, AreaSearch estimates Huntfield Heights will grow by 320 residents.
+Current development patterns suggest new housing supply should meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development